If you're a private label buyer, and you're good at what you do because of your unique management style.

 Alternatives are easily sorted.
-This keeps us on track, and helps to hit the target faster.
+This keeps us on track, and helps to hit the sales, product and profitability targets faster.

 4. Type C: "Collaborative"

 "Type C" is all about building long term relationships.
 He is a little more intuitive and holistic in the variables to consider.
 The investment in relationships always pays off in the crunch.
 Can't make the minimums?
 Need fast-track product deliveries?
 No worries … every supplier is willing to go the extra mile when required.

 5. Type A: "Aesthetic"

 "Type A" is keenly aware of the aesthetic that will and won’t please the customer.
-She makes it easy to hone in on exactly which gloves details deliver the aesthetic she wants … and we know where to focus our efforts to create the right combination of glove features and styling that makes everyone happy.
+She makes it easy to hone in on exactly which details deliver the aesthetic she wants … and we know where to focus our efforts to create the right combination of glove features and styling that makes everyone happy.

 6. Type D: "Direct"